 return requests.get(url).text # SSRF

-Blind SSRF: No response, but can probe ports, trigger actions, exfiltrate via DNS.
+Blind SSRF.
+No response comes back, but they can still probe ports, trigger actions, and exfiltrate data over DNS.

 ALLOWED_HOSTS = {"api.example.com"}